What makes this area different from the skin on the face?

 4 In both the neck and décolleté, there is very little fatty tissue and fewer oil glands, which makes both areas more prone to wrinkling and dryness.
 Also, people who are experiencing hormonal aging (thanks to normal processes like childbirth and menopause) may also notice a difference in the texture and tone of the skin as they get older.

 What should I look for in a neck and décolleté treatment?
+How can I treat and prevent Tech Neck?

 At the heart of any good firming neck treatment is exfoliation and hydration.
 When we activate cell turnover, new healthy skin cells come to the surface and replace older cells that may be showing signs of damage like dark spots, sagging, or lines.
 Here’s how it works: